redcode-labs/neurax/README.md

-N.Blacklist        | Slice that contains IP addresses that are excluded from any type of scanning | `[]string{}` N.FastHTTP         | HTTP request in IsHostInfected() is performed using fasthttp library | `false` N.Debug            | Enable debug messages | `false`
+N.Blacklist        | Slice that contains IP addresses that are excluded from any type of scanning | `[]string{}` N.FastHTTP         | HTTP request in IsHostInfected() is performed using fasthttp library | `false` N.Debug            | Enable debug messages | `false` N.NoInfectCheck            | Disable checking if host is already infected | `true`

 ### Finding new targets
 Function `NeuraxScan(func(string))` enables detection of active hosts on local network.